rafaelkkodj-crypto/aaaadddd/README.md

 end

 local function GetDistance(player)
-	local myRoot = Root(LocalPlayer)
+	local a = Root(LocalPlayer)
-	local targetRoot = Root(player)
+	local b = Root(player)

-	if not myRoot or not targetRoot then return math.huge
+	if not a or not b then return math.huge end return (a.Position - b.Position).Magnitude end
-	end

-	return (myRoot.Position - targetRoot.Position).Magnitude
-end

 --========================================================